TreasuryDirect

 TreasuryDirect is a website run by the Bureau of the Fiscal Service under the United States Department of the Treasury that allows US individual investors to purchase treasury securities, such as savings bonds, directly from the US government.
 It enables people to manage their investments online, including connecting their TreasuryDirect account to a bank account for deposits and withdrawals.

 TreasuryDirect started in 1986 as a book entry system with business conducted over postal mail, as an alternative to purchasing securities as engraved paper certificates.
 The current online system launched in 2002.
-Treasury has been working on a new version since 2014, but it has not launched yet.
+A replacement system known as TRIM has been in progress since 2013, but after a decade of development, the project is at risk with higher than planned costs.

 Products and services

 A TreasuryDirect account enables purchasing treasury securities: Treasury bills, Treasury notes, Treasury bonds, Inflation-Protected Securities (TIPS), floating rate notes (FRNs), and Series I and EE Savings Bonds in electronic form.
 TreasuryDirect charges no fees for opening an account, purchasing bonds, redeeming bonds, or maintaining an account.
 It allows rolling repurchase of securities as the currently-held items mature.

 The website allows money to be deposited from and withdrawn to personal bank accounts.
-A TreasuryDirect account holder can direct the Treasury to deposit all of part of their income tax refund into their account using IRS Form 8888.
+A TreasuryDirect account holder can direct the Treasury to deposit all or part of their income tax refund into their account using IRS Form 8888.
 A person can also instruct their employer to direct deposit an amount from each paycheck into their TreasuryDirect account, which replaced an earlier system where an employee could instruct their company to purchase paper bonds with a portion of their paycheck.

 TreasuryDirect offers a way for people to convert their paper savings bonds into book entry form (managed within the electronic system), which reduces the risk of losing paper bonds and allows redeeming bonds online.

 Another component is "Treasury Hunt", a tool to help the public find and cash in their mature savings bonds and other security interest payments owed to them.
 As of 2019, the public held $26 billion of savings bonds that are no longer earning interest.

 TreasuryDirect includes information and research tools to help individual investors purchase and manage Treasury securities.
 The TreasuryDirect system can be accessed via the URL wizard.gov, which formerly led to its Savings Bond Wizard tool (replaced by a Savings Bond Calculator).